 - WLAN connectivity

-Need more Analytical Balance Info? check our blog posts on selecting and using analytical balances.
-For help in selecting and using a unit that meets your requirements contact the scientists at Tovatech or call us.
+For more information on selecting and using analytical balances please check our blog posts on this topic.
+For help in selecting and using a unit that meets your requirements call or chat with us.